SeedSigner/seedsigner/docs/dice_verification.md

 ## Create new wallet from seed in Sparrow Wallet to see xpub/zpub and addresses

-Go to https://www.sparrowwallet.com/download/ and download the release version which fits to your system.<br><br>
+Go to https://www.sparrowwallet.com/download/ and download the release version supported by your operating system.<br><br>
 Open Sparrow Wallet, go to 'File' menu and select 'New Wallet'.
 Enter a name (e.g. test), and click 'Create Wallet'.<br><br>
 Click 'Airgapped Hardware Wallet' (1) and click on the 'Scan' button in the SeedSigner entry (2) which will open the camera scan screen:<br>
 <kbd><img src="img/dicedoc/sparrow_wallet_1.png"></kbd>